shaik1002/biggitlabbomb/doc/development/documentation/styleguide/index.md

 However, you should avoid putting too many links on any page.
 Too many links can hinder readability.

 - Do not duplicate links on the same page.
 For example, on **Page A**, do not link to **Page B** multiple times.
 - Do not use links in headings.
-Headings that contain links cause errors.
+Subheadings are rendered as links, and subheadings that contain links cause errors.
 - Avoid multiple links in a single paragraph.
 - Avoid multiple links in a single task.
 - On any one page, try not to use more than 15 links to other pages.